Five Warning Signs Your Supply Chain Is in Polycrisis Mode

 Mini-case: one small trigger, wide effects

-The list says “transit disruption.
+The list says “supplier disruption.”

 What this means for operators